Public Transit

 Narrow by tag:

-Metro Transit B Line Bus on Hennepin Ave
+Metro Transit B Line Bus at Hennepin & Lagoon, Uptown Minneapolis

-Metro Transit B Line Bus on Hennepin Ave
+Metro Transit B Line Bus at Hennepin & Lagoon, Uptown Minneapolis

 August 2025 — A Metro Transit B-Line bus crosses Hennepin Avenue in Uptown Minneapolis.